Venexs/The-System/README.md

 # System_SL

 # The System (Solo Levelling)
 This is just a fun project I made, trying to emulate and fulfil the function that The 'System' in Solo Levelling had.
+(THIS IS JUST A TESTING VERSION!)

 Context: